rliebling/my_blog/content/posts/programming_and_abstraction.md

 Then, today I came across this [great article](https://medium.com/@gar1t/solving-embarrassingly-obvious-problems-in-erlang-e3f21a6203cc) about refactoring code to be embarrasingly obvious (and eventually learning to code that way from the start, for even better results).
 (Don't turn away just because it uses Erlang for its example.)
 I got this "religion" a long time ago and find it is amazingly helpful.
 For me, the revelation came when I read Martin Fowler's [Refactoring](https://martinfowler.com/books/refactoring.html) book, when it was first published back in 1999.
 I read the whole book in one sitting and immediately embarked on applying the principles to all new code I wrote.
 It took only a couple weeks for me to be completely convinced of its merits.
 Seeing how this approach revealed the "right" abstractions was what sealed the deal for me, forever changing how I thought about programming.

-Finally, I want to pass along this [article](https://microservices-on-my-mind.blogspot.com/2019/04/break-functional-and-orchestration.html?m=1) on separating the plumbing/orchestration from the functional parts of your code.
+Finally, I want to pass along this [article](https://microservices-on-my-mind.blogspot.com/2019/04/break-functional-and-orchestration.html?m=1) on separating the functional parts (business logic) of your code from the plumbing that connects those pieces together.
 When you read it forget that it's talking about microservices (a topic for another day) and just think about it in terms of how to organize functionality.
 I was discussing exactly this topic of how to structure workflow chains with an engineer two days before I saw this article on Hacker News.